xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges30.md

 ### Removed options for logging

 The options `--log.content-filter` and `--log.source-filter` have been removed.
-They have most been used during ArangoDB's internal development.
+They have most been used during AvocadoDB's internal development.

 The syslog-related options `--log.application` and `--log.facility` have been removed.
 They are superseded by the more general `--log.output` option which can also handle